 Here’s the deal: unlike mortgages or a credit card, you can usually get a car loan even if you have pretty bad credit—you’ll just pay (a lot) more.
 The reason?
 It’s relatively easy for the banks to repossess a car if you don’t pay.

 But if you have shaky credit, you’re likely to be excited to get a loan at all, so you’re not going to want to ask if there’s a lower rate available.
 Dealers know this and they make a lot of money based on it.
-Free tools like Credit Sesame or Credit Karma can help you understand where your credit score falls and what kinds of interest rates you might qualify for.
-You can check the latest average auto loan rates at Bankrate as an up-to-date benchmark.
+Free tools like Credit Karma can help you understand where your credit score falls.
+Once you know your credit score, you can figure out if you can quality for the best car loan rates.

 Shorter loan terms come with lower interest rates but higher monthly payments.
 And that’s what you want.